Implants That Fit You, Down to the Fibre

 ABOUT US

-At Klona Biotech, we're reimagining the future of tissue implants.
+At Klona Biotech, we are reimagining the future of tissue implants.

 OUR LONG-TERM VISION

-Our goal is to make this technology as common in hospitals as MRI machines.
-We envision a world where strong, safe, and reliable patient-specific organs can be printed on demand.
+Our goal is to make advanced bioprinting technologies as common in hospitals as MRI machines.
+We envision a future where strong, safe, patient-specific fibrous tissues and implants can be produced on demand, with increasing complexity over time.

-We are looking to partner with research hospitals and clinical teams to accelerate real-world testing and navigate the regulatory landscape from day one.
-Contact us below.
+We are seeking to partner with research hospitals and clinical teams to accelerate real-world testing and navigate the regulatory landscape from day one.

 THE TEAM